 Turn off smooth shading while modeling: Smooth shading is controlled by your software and hardware and changes the look of the geometry.
 Use a faceted shading method that allows you to see each polygon explicitly.
 This is how your model will look when printed.

-Feature size: In general, long thin features are difficult to print.
+Feature size: Long, thin features are difficult to print.
 Use this rule of thumb: for every 1mm of length a feature should be .5mm thick.
 So, a 5mm long robot’s antenna would need to be about 2.5mm in diameter to survive once printed.

 Structural integrity: Will your model be able to support itself?
 Beware of chicken-like proportions: a large body supported by thin legs.
-The legs could easily break during shipping or from the weight of the heavy body.
 Objects are built up in layers and thin pieces have better strength if they are printed horizontally rather than vertically.

-We can’t print in air: The Replicator 2 is best at printing objects designed from the ground up.
-Objects that contain extreme overhangs — where large parts of the object are suspended in mid-air, or pieces that extend out at more than a 45° angle — will not print as well as objects without overhangs.
+We can’t print in air: Objects that contain extreme overhangs — where large parts of the object are suspended in mid-air, or pieces that extend out at more than a 45° angle — will not print as well as objects without overhangs.
 Printed objects that have overhangs will need to be printed with supports which you will then need to break away from the piece.
 This may alter its look.
 You are responsible for removing the supports.
 Be aware that supports may alter the exterior texture of the object.

-The Library will endeavor to print quality objects for submitted files, but we cannot guarantee that the files will print the way you want.
-Use of the Makerbot 2 is meant to foster learning and imagination.
+The library cannot guarantee that your files will print the way you want.
+Use of our 3D printers is meant to foster learning and imagination.
 If you need something to be exact, use a commercial printer.

 Failed Prints: Prints fail for a number of reasons which may, or may not, be dependent on your design.
-If your project is obviously failing we will cancel the print unless you specifically ask in your submission form that it continue to finish.
-This will count as a finished job and you will go to the end of the queue for the next print.
-We will stop the printing of any job that in our judgment might damage the R2 or won’t yield lessons to fix your next job.
+If your project is obviously failing we will cancel the print.
+We will stop printing of any job that in our judgment might damage our 3D printers.